Volunteer & experience real wildlife conservation in Africa

 We are the only African volunteer organisation who work with and are supported by WWF.

-By keeping groups small, you get directly involved with important conservation, working side-by-side with our experienced monitors.
+Small groups allow direct involvement with important conservation tasks - working side-by-side with our experienced monitors.

-We offer the most affordable way to volunteer with endangered wildlife, working on BIG 5 reserves in Africa.
+We offer the most affordable way to volunteer with endangered wildlife on BIG 5 game reserves in Africa.

 Experience National Reserves